TheTemptingSavior/homelab/README.md

 CRT=$(cat $PUBLICKEY | base64)
 KEY=$(cat $PRIVATEKEY | base64)
+# Make sure to remove the newlines from the output
 # Paste the outputs into the all.yml file
 ansible-vault encrypt_string \
         --vault-password-file=.vault-password \